cellgeni/docs/docs/source/conda.rst

 Migrate your environments
 -------------------------

+.. error:: **The method of "copying your old envs directly to the new path" is not recommended anymore because we've detected issues with runtime environments.** Please avoid it.
+You will have to recreate the envionment.
+If that's not possible please use instead `<https://conda.github.io/conda-pack/>`__

 If you already had your own install of Miniconda or Miniforge you must move all the environments to the central location.
 To do so follow the next steps: